uploadcare/pyuploadcare-example/README.md

 File Groups section provides user interface to manage file groups on Uploadcare.

 The `index` page shows a minimal info about each group including ID and files count.
+There is also a button for deleting the `group`

 ![Index groups](./img/groups_list.png)